maravento/blackip/README.md

     <td style="width: 50%; vertical-align: top;">
       <ul>
         <li>Ipset allows mass filtering, at a much higher processing speed than other solutions (check <a href="https://web.archive.org/web/20161014210553/http://daemonkeeper.net/781/mass-blocking-ip-addresses-with-ipset/" target="_blank">benchmark</a>).</li>
-        <li>Blackip is a list containing millions of IPv4 lines and to be supported by Ipset, we had to arbitrarily increase the parameter <a href="https://ipset.netfilter.org/ipset.man.html#:~:text=hash%3Aip%20hashsize%201536-,maxelem,-This%20parameter%20is" target="_blank">maxelem</a> (for more information, check <a href="https://www.odi.ch/weblog/posting.php?posting=738" target="_blank">ipset's hashsize and maxelem parameters</a>).</li>
+        <li>Blackip is a list containing thousands of IPv4 lines and to be supported by Ipset, we had to arbitrarily increase the parameter <a href="https://ipset.netfilter.org/ipset.man.html#:~:text=hash%3Aip%20hashsize%201536-,maxelem,-This%20parameter%20is" target="_blank">maxelem</a> (for more information, check <a href="https://www.odi.ch/weblog/posting.php?posting=738" target="_blank">ipset's hashsize and maxelem parameters</a>).</li>
         <li>Ipset/iptables limitation: "<i>When entries added by the SET target of iptables/ip6tables, then the hash size is fixed and the set won't be duplicated, even if the new entry cannot be added to the set</i>" (for more information, check <a href="https://ipset.netfilter.org/ipset.man.html" target="_blank">Man Ipset</a>).</li>
         <li>Heavy use of these rules can slow down your PC to the point of crashing.
 Use them at your own risk.</li>
         <li>Tested on iptables v1.8.7, ipset v7.15, protocol version: 7.</li>